m2b3/seegview/README.md

 ### Usage

 This package provides an example script, found in test_ecg_widget.py.
-The reference data comes from (SOURCE, ALSO NEED TO ADD THE BIBLIOGRAPHY IN THE END), with subject "sub-4r3o".
+The reference data comes from (1), with subject "sub-4r3o".
 To run the file, please download the subject's folder from https://dabi.loni.usc.edu/dsi/W4SNQ7HR49RL, and add the destination of its parent directory in config.py.

-The example script also uses a Freesurfer parcellation (SOURCE), ran locally.
+The example script also uses a Freesurfer parcellation (2), ran locally.
 Please consult the Freesurfer website on installation instructions, and how to run recon-all.
 Add the destination of the Freesurfer output directory to config.py.

 Afterwards, you can run the script as follows: